eversoneder/BankAppFXMaven/Econo_Bank_App_Structure.md

  - One-to-One with Statement:
   - A Bank Account has one statement holding it's full history.

+## Transfer:
+- The Transfer records only account-to-account transactions.
+- Attributes: transfer_id, from_bank_acc_id, to_bank_acc_id, transfer_amount, and transfer_date.
+- Relationships:
+ - Many-to-One with Bank Account:
+  - Multiple transfers can be associated with one bank account (both outgoing and incoming).
+ - Many-to-One with Transaction:
+  - Multiple transactions contribute to one transfer.

 ## Transaction:
-- The Transaction entity records financial operations.
+- The Transaction entity records all financial operations.
 - Attributes: transaction_id, bank_acc_id, transaction_type, transaction_amount, and transaction_date.
 - the 'transaction_type' is used to know if it's a withdraw, deposit or transfer.
 - Relationships: